Skip to main content

 How Automated Trading Works on TradingView

-Here's a simple breakdown of the roles:
+Here's a breakdown of each component's role:

 ComponentWhat It DoesWhere It Lives